-If rezoned to RZ4 or RZ5 the proposed development would not meet the zoning requirements of the Multi Unit Development Code as height as it has 47% of buildings between four to eight storeys.
+If rezoned to RZ4 or RZ5 the proposed development would not meet the zoning requirements of the Multi Unit Development Code as height and proximity requirements are as it has 47% of buildings between four to eight storeys.

 A specific Precinct Code would need to be approved to enable a development of this height and density to proceed.